tfrenkiel040/website/long-sentence-highlighter.markdown

 ## Version History

 ### Version 2.0 (April 3, 2025)
-- Completely redesigned interface
-- Improved sentence detection algorithm
+- Better UI
-- Added customizable highlight colors
+- Added the 'Remove highlights' button
-- Fixed compatibility issues with dynamic websites
-- Reduced CPU and memory usage

-### Version 1.2 (September 2023)
-- Fixed bug affecting certain punctuation patterns
+- Fixed bug where sentences that included links would not be counted correctly.
-- Improved performance on text-heavy pages

-### Version 1.1 (June 2023)
-- Added toggle functionality
-- Fixed memory leak issues
-- Improved extension icon
+- Improved highlight color

 ### Version 1.0 (April 2023)
 - Initial release